 - A. Schools are expected to provide, with school district assistance, a variety of strategies to meet the individual needs of students.
-These strategies may include but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. For each year in which a student scores a Level 1 on Florida Standards Assessment (FSA) in Mathematics, the student must complete an intensive mathematics course the following year, which may be taught through applied, integrated, or combined courses. - C. Each year a student scores Level 1 or Level 2 on the Algebra 1 EOC assessment, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student. - D. Beginning with the 2011-2012 school year, college readiness assessments (PERT, ACT, or SAT) shall be administered to all high school students prior to grade 12 with defined Florida Standards Assessment (FSA) scores.
-The State Board of Education has established by rule the minimum test scores a student must achieve to demonstrate readiness.
-See Appendix A and B. Students achieving the minimum scores, and enrolling in a community college within two years, will not be required to enroll in remediation courses.
-High schools must provide students in grade 12 who score below the minimum scores access to remedial instruction prior to graduation. - IX.
+These strategies may include but are not limited to extended school year, dropout prevention services, tutorial programs, exceptional student education, modified curriculum, reading instruction, after-school instruction and other extended day services, tutoring, mentoring, class size reduction, and intensive skills development programs. - B. Each year a student scores Level 1 or Level 2 on the Algebra 1 EOC assessment, the student must be enrolled in and complete an intensive remedial course the following year or be placed in a content area course that includes remediation of skills not acquired by the student.

+IX.
 PROMOTION, RETENTION, AND PROMOTION WITH INSTRUCTIONAL SUPPORT

 - A. The time required to complete senior high school will depend upon successful completion of required state and district credits, testing requirements and grade point average.
 SCSB policy 5.20 II F, G, H - B Parents or guardians of each student will be notified in writing annually of the progress of the student toward achieving the district's identified minimum levels of performance in reading and mathematics and the student's results on each statewide assessment test to include those needed as graduation requirement.
 Evaluation of each student's progress will be based upon the student's classwork, observations, tests, district and state assessment and other relevant information. - C. Teachers must contact parent(s) by phone call, email or letter any time during a grading period when it is apparent that the student may fail.
 Formal notification must include progress reports as well as letters, documented phone calls, report cards and parent conferences.
 Every effort will be made to provide communication in the child's/parent's home language, if feasible.
 The opportunity for a conference with the teacher or principal must be provided to the parent of any student who may be retained. - D. At the end of each semester, the parent or guardian of each student in grades 9, 10, 11, 12 who has an unweighted cumulative grade point average of less than 2.5 must be notified that the student is at risk of not meeting the requirements for graduation. - E. School personnel should attempt to identify those students at each grade level in grades 9 through 12 who have attained a cumulative grade point average at or below the minimum grade point average required for graduation pursuant to F.S.
 1003.43(5)(e)2.
 School must further inform parents of provisions for assisting such students to achieve the required cumulative grade point average 1003.43(5)(e)2.
 Provisions may include but not be limited to: - Referral to the school's Intervention Team - Remedial groups within existing classes - Extended School Year programs for students who qualify - Credit recovery programs for students who qualify - Remedial programs during the day - F. No student may be retained based solely on his/her level of English language proficiency.
-A formal retention recommendation regarding an English Language Learner/Limited English Proficient may be made through the action of an ELL/LEP committee [F.S.
-1008.25]. - G. Mid-Year Promotion for Retained Students/Grade Re-Classification and Graduation
+A formal retention recommendation regarding an English Language Learner/Limited English Proficient may be made through the action of an ELL